Neil Abercrombie: Governor of Hawaii

-Abercrombie was sworn in as governor of Hawaii on December 6, 2010, the first gubernatorial victor of the 2010 election cycle to be sworn into office.
+Abercrombie was sworn in as governor of Hawai'i on December 6, 2010, the first gubernatorial victor of the 2010 election cycle to be sworn into office.

 Abercrombie was 72 when he was sworn in as governor, and was the oldest current United States governor for a little less than a month.
 On January 3, 2011, he lost that title to Jerry Brown of California, who is two months older than Abercrombie.

 When Abercrombie took office, he vowed to end the investigations into President Obama's birth certificate.
 A spokesperson for Abercrombie said he would ask the office of the Attorney General what it could do.
 State Attorney General David M. Louie informed Abercrombie that state privacy laws prevent the release of "an individual's birth documentation without the person's consent" to persons who do not have "a tangible interest" in the document.

-According to polls, in October 2011 Abercrombie was the least popular governor in the country, with a 30% approval rating.
+According to polls, in October 2011, Abercrombie was the least popular governor in the country, with a 30% approval rating.

-In February 2011 Abercrombie signed into law a bill legalizing civil unions.
+In February 2011, Abercrombie signed into law a bill legalizing civil unions.
 His predecessor, Linda Lingle, had vetoed the legislation.
-In 2013 he called the Hawaii Legislature into a special session to consider a bill legalizing same-sex marriage, which he signed into law on November 13.
+In 2013, he called the Hawai'i Legislature into a special session to consider a bill legalizing same-sex marriage, which he signed into law on November 13.

 Upon the death of longtime Senator Daniel Inouye, Abercrombie had to appoint his replacement.
 The State Democratic Party gave him a list of three finalists and he chose Lieutenant Governor Brian Schatz, despite Inouye's stated wish that he select Colleen Hanabusa.
-Schatz is now Hawaii's senior U.S. Senator.
+Schatz is now Hawai'i's senior U.S. Senator.

 Obama appointed Abercrombie to the Council of Governors, and he served from 2012 to 2014.
-The council consists of 10 governors the president appoints to focus on national security, homeland defense, synchronization and integration of state and federal military activities in the United States and matters of mutual interest pertaining to the National Guard.
+The council consists of 10 governors the president appoints to focus on national security, homeland defense, and synchronization and integration of state and federal military activities in the United States and matters of mutual interest pertaining to the National Guard.